HistoricFutures/historicfutures.github.io/tech-lead.md

 ## How to apply:

 Please send a covering note via email to [info@historicfutures.com](mailto:info@historicfutures.com) with a link to your linkedin profile or an attached CV.
 Not sure if this role is right for you?
-Drop us a [note](mailto:info@historicfutures.com) and we give you a call.
+Drop us a [note](mailto:info@historicfutures.com) and we'll call you back to discuss.